 Once drained, the dried-out plant matter oxidizes.
 Carbon in the ground turns to carbon dioxide in the air.
 Drained peatlands now make up an estimated 5 percent of global greenhouse gas emissions from human activity.

 But that could be halted, say ecologists.
 In Bonn, a plethora of side-events made the case for rehabilitating peatlands by blocking up drains and reflooding them.
-That way they could turn from carbon sources to carbon sinks, and help the world reach its target of halting warming at 1.5 degrees Celsius.
+That way they could turn from carbon sources to carbon sinks.
+In turn, helping the world reach its target of halting warming at 1.5 degrees Celsius.

 The outstanding recent peatland rehabilitation project presented in Bonn is from Russia.
 The UN Climate Change Momentum for Change Initiative showcased the rehabilitation of peat swamps around Moscow that caught fire during a heatwave in 2010.